David Brown (East India Company chaplain)

 David Brown (1763–1812) was an English chaplain in Bengal and founder of the Calcutta Bible Society.

 Life

 He was born in Yorkshire, and was educated first under private tuition at Scarborough, and then at a grammar school at Hull under Joseph Milner.
-He entered Magdalene College, Cambridge in 1782.
+He entered Magdalene College, Cambridge in 1782 as a sizar.

 Brown did not take a degree, but was ordained deacon in the Church of England in 1785, by Richard Watson.
 He was appointed to a chaplaincy in Bengal.